awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-cloudwatch.md

 # Set up a CloudWatch event destination for event publishing<a name="event-publishing-add-event-destination-cloudwatch"></a>

-You can use Amazon CloudWatch event destinations to publish Amazon SES email sending events to CloudWatch\.
+With [Amazon CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html), you can use event destinations to publish Amazon SES email sending events to CloudWatch\.
 Because a CloudWatch event destination exists within a configuration set only, you must first [create a configuration set](event-publishing-create-configuration-set.md) and then add the event destination to the configuration set\.

 When you add a CloudWatch event destination to a configuration set, you must choose one or more CloudWatch *dimensions* that correspond to the message tags you use when you send your emails\.
 Like message tags, a CloudWatch dimension is a name/value pair that helps you uniquely identify a metric\.